All in the Family: Asheville Academy Reconnects New Hampshire Families

 The Asheville Academy approach combines several therapeutic approaches that work together to complement each other.
 By joining residential treatment with academics, Asheville Academy allows students to learn invaluable skills and techniques in a safe, supportive environment.
 With our program, struggling young girls can regain the confidence to succeed.

 Located in the beautiful Blue Ridge Mountains in North Carolina, Asheville Academy welcomes troubled girls from every state, including New Hampshire, to have the therapeutic experience of a lifetime.
 For more information, call 1-800-264-8709 today!

 Resources for New Hampshire Families Seeking Help

 HELPGUIDE.ORG A collaboration with Harvard Medical School, HelpGuide.org contains useful information for parents and children about everyday issues.
 From warning signs of substance use to the dangers of internet addiction, HelpGuide.org can help parents and children live a healthy lifestyle.
 HelpGuide.org also helps the families of children who are struggling with mental illness.

 NIMH A lead federal agency on mental health research, the National Institute of Mental Health is part of the National Institutes of Health the largest biomedical research agency in the world.
 The ultimate goal of the National Institute of Mental Health is the complete eradication of mental illness from the world.

-Asheville Academy for Girls, a Troubled Teen Programs helps New Hampshire girls struggling with issues similar to those below:
+Asheville Academy, a Troubled Teen Programs helps New Hampshire girls struggling with issues similar to those below:

 – School refusal